Death Before Dishonor (2025): Storylines

+Capt.
+Shawn Dean, Carlie Bravo and Shane Taylor shortly after winning the ROH World Six-Man Tag Team Championship.

-The event will feature professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
+The event featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match or series of matches.
 Storylines were produced on ROH's weekly series ROH Honor Club TV exclusively on their streaming service Honor Club, on television programs of sister promotion All Elite Wrestling including Dynamite and Collision.

 After Supercard of Honor, Hechicero of the Don Callis Family had been targeting the ROH World Championship held by Bandido.
 Five days later, on the July 16 episode of Dynamite, the two met on opposite sides of an eight-man tag team match, with Hechicero pinning Bandido to earn his team the win.
 Three weeks later on August 4, ROH President Tony Khan announced that Hechicero would officially challenge Bandido for the ROH World Championship at Death Before Dishonor.

 At All In: Texas, ROH Women's World Champion Athena and interim ROH Women's World Television Champion Mina Shirakawa competed in the Casino Gauntlet match for an opportunity at the AEW Women's World Championship.
-Athena would win the match after pinning Shirakawa off the O-Face, which ended up breaking Shirakawa's hand and putting her out of action for weeks.
+Shirakawa broke her hand during the match, which sidelined her for multiple weeks, and she ended up being pinned by Athena, who would win the match.
 Over a month later on August 14, Tony Khan announced on social media that Shirakawa would challenge Athena for her title at Death Before Dishonor.

 On the August 14 episode of ROH Honor Club TV, ROH Pure Champion Lee Moriarty faced CMLL wrestler Xelhua in a Proving Ground match that ended in a time limit draw.
 Due to the nature of Proving Ground matches, this earned Xelhua an opportunity at Moriarty's title, which was announced to take place at Death Before Dishonor.